...And Out Come the Wolves: Background

 Rancid formed in Albany, California, in 1991.
 They signed to Epitaph Records (founded by Bad Religion guitarist Brett Gurewitz) in 1992 and released their eponymous debut album, Rancid, a year later to rave reviews.
 While Rancid was already writing another album, Green Day's Billie Joe Armstrong, one of the band's friends, joined them to co-write the song "Radio".
 This led to him playing a live show with the band, and Rancid frontman Tim Armstrong eventually asked him to become a member of the band, but he decided to continue playing in Green Day.
 Armstrong had previously asked Lars Frederiksen to be Rancid's second guitarist, but he turned down the request.
 After Billie Joe declined, Frederiksen changed his mind and decided to join the band.
 Rancid's second album, Let's Go, was released in 1994 to unexpected success and acclaim.
 After the release of Green Day's Dookie and The Offspring's Smash later that year, Rancid was pursued by several major labels, including Madonna's Maverick Records, but eventually turned them down.
 They decided to stay on Epitaph and soon began recording a follow-up album.

+Armstrong later commented on why they stayed with Epitaph stating:

+Ultimately, we decided it would dumb not to stay with [Epitaph owner and president] Brett Gurewitz, a real record guy, a punk rock record guy.
+Madonna’s cool, but she’s an international superstar.
+She’s not a punk rock record guy.
+That’s what we needed.